computer-animation-perception-group/DeepDance/README.md

   Generated dances are in "training_results/motions".
 You can change folders of generated dances by changing last line of "generate_dance.sh".
 - **Dataset**

-  Datas will be released soon.
+  ~~Datas will be released soon.~~
+  Our EA-MUD dataset is available now.
 - **Training**

   Training code will be released soon